INGREDIENTS:

 Add the fried soya nuggets and stir fry for 3-4 minutes.

 Add the dal mixture.
-Mix everything well and let it simmer for 10 minutes on low flame.
+Mix everything well and simmer for 8-10 minutes on a low flame.
 Add water if required to adjust the consistency.
 It should not be very watery.
 The gravy thickens on cooling.

 Garnish with finely chopped coriander leaves before serving.